Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 ### Installation from `yast`

+Note that besides installation, `yast` offers queries, update and uninstallation also.
+Among the queries is the file list.

-TBD: rework: the focus is no longer on `yast`, since we have an installation script now
+The focus is no longer on `yast`, since we have an installation script now, but it is still a good idea to try to install with `yast` first.

-Note that besides installation, `yast` offers update and uninstallation also.
+The first step would be to look up the desired package.
+If found, that way the correct name is unveiled which can be added to the installation script [`instZypper.sh`](./instZypper.sh).
+Never install via `yast` to keep the scripts consistent, and if you do for check, uninstall the installed package immediately.

+Sometimes the desired package does not show up.
+Maybe only because the repository is not added.
+In this case try a [one click install](#sssOneClick).

+#### YaST Virtualization Hypervisor

+Choose KVM server and tools
+### Manual configurations

 First add a link to `yast` to the desktop.
 From `yast` install